grafana/sobek/README.md

 ### Is it goroutine-safe?

-No. An instance of goja.Runtime can only be used by a single goroutine at a time.
+No. An instance of sobek.Runtime can only be used by a single goroutine at a time.
 You can create as many instances of Runtime as you like but it's not possible to pass object values between runtimes.